Braided quantum mechanics and Majorana qubits at third root of unity: a color Heisenberg-Lie (super)algebra framework: The minimal -graded parabosonic oscillator model

-{\bf Remark}: the (\ref{E2inequality}) inequality has a physical significance leading to measurable consequences.
-By preparing a system of two indistinguishable (para)oscillators in the second excited state (energy level $E_2=2$), with repeated measurements one can determine whether the system under investigation is composed by ordinary bosons or by colored parabosons. {\it This is the minimal theoretical signature produced by the colored $\zthreetwo$-graded parastatistics.
+The measurable differences of these two $E=2$ probability densities are analyzed in the next Subsection. {\it Remark}: The (\ref{E2inequality}) inequality has a physical significance leading to measurable consequences.
+By preparing a system of two indistinguishable (para)oscillators in the second excited state (energy level $E_2=2$), with repeated measurements one can determine whether the system under investigation is composed by ordinary bosons or by colored parabosons. {This is the minimal theoretical signature produced by the colored $\zthreetwo$-graded parastatistics.
 It can be spotted by measuring the probability density of two indistinguishable (para)oscillators at energy level $E=2$. }